THE UNMUTUAL - PRISONER BLOOPERS

 LIVING IN HARMONY

-If you turn up the sound on as Number Six firsts gets up in Harmony, you can hear traffic noise in the background.
-NEW!!
+If you turn up the sound on as Number Six first gets up in Harmony, you can hear traffic noise in the background.

 “The Stranger”, formerly Number Six, goes through a complicated cigar-lighting ritual whilst held in “protective custody”.
 As the Kid stalks menacingly outside the cell, watching him, the Stranger prepares his cigar and then puffs on it, wreathed in smoke.
 Then, just a second later, he is shown lighting the cigar, with no smoke visible.